Stackclash/5e-vault/z_Templates/World Building/Settlement.md

 ## Shops
 **[[Shops|Add New Shop]]**
 > ```dataview
-> TABLE file.name as "Name", file.frontmatter.items as "Items"
+> TABLE WITHOUT ID file.name as "Name", file.frontmatter.items as "Items"
 > FROM "4.
 World Almanac/Eldoria/Shops"
 > WHERE file.frontmatter.location = this.file.name
 > ```